paulround2tele/studio/FULL_SEQUENCE_MODE_IMPLEMENTATION_PLAN.md

   - For each, confirm config exists (query `phase_configurations`).
   - If missing any: respond 409 (JSON body with `missingPhases` array) and do not start.
 - When auto-advancing:
-  - Just ensure next phase config exists; if missing → emit `chain_blocked` and stop chain.
+  - Just ensure next phase config exists; if missing (unexpected) log warning and stop chain (no event).

 ### 6. Auto-Advance Logic
 - Hook into phase completion event inside orchestrator.